Kevinpgalligan/KevingalWebsite/pages/blog/camino-diary-1.md

 <figcaption>Approaching the cliffs after taking my leave of Iria and Mari.</figcaption>
 </figure>

+There was more.
 Max thought the Georgian government was out to get him.
 He'd worked for the Georgian police for 7 years, developing tracking software, until one day, he refused his orders and got fired.
 Since then, they'd had him poisoned several times.
 They'd also sabotaged him by ripping tiny holes in his bag and wearing down the rubber on the soles of his shoes.

 <figure>
 <img src="{{ url_for('static', filename='img/camino/IMG_20231009_141225.jpg') }}"